2akj24/FINANCE_ANALYTICS_BOT/Financial_analytics_chatbot/README.md

 ## 🚀 Future Goals

-1. **GUI**: Add a user-friendly graphical interface and package the project as a standalone `.exe` application.
+1. **GUI**: Add a user-friendly graphical interface and package the project as a standalone `.exe` application. - DONE✅
 2. **Custom Files**: Allow users to upload their own CSV files in the expected format and analyze various datasets dynamically.

 ---